.png)

 Maggie Perez

 Maggie holds a Bachelors degree in Psychology from Columbia Southern University.
-In her position as admin associate ahe works closely with clients to ensure their experience at The Lemich Clinic runs smoothly.
+In her position as admin associate and works closely with clients to ensure their experience at The Lemich Clinic runs smoothly.
 As a Navy veteran, Navy spouse and mother, she can relate to many of the challenges that come with the military lifestyle in both active duty, and off the ship life.
 In her role as an office assistant she will work with you to ensure you have access to various resources to help you along your journey to bettering your health.

 Areas of Focus: Resources, Scheduling, Onboarding, Assessments